 Focusing your excitement is essential!
 It’s beneficial to understand the scientific foundation your asset is best set up to negotiate.
 Knowing what your molecule is capable of requires a commitment to what’s possible and importantly, what’s not.

 Creating a target product profile (TPP) is a simple activity that can help you understand the value proposition of your discovery assets.
 Some may dismiss this as a tool created to filter assets in companies with large pipelines and limited resources to take everything forward, and some may say “Let’s just go with the flow.”
-But, failing to optimize a TPP means missing an opportunity to learn more about your asset, understand its competitive landscape, and strengthen the rigor of scientific inquiry and experimentation to support a robust development plan.
+But, failing to optimize a TPP means missing an opportunity to learn more about your asset, understand its competitive landscape, and strengthen the rigor of scientific inquiry and experimentation to support a robust clinical development plan.

 So, what is a target product profile?
 It’s a system of key factors that illustrates the base case and worst-case scenarios for various development attributes that can aid in understanding what the return on investment or developability of your asset will be.
 Figure 1 shows an example of a target product profile.